 - topping up boiler pressure in order to keep the system running properly;

 - looking up the manuals for the appliances in the property in order to understand how they work.

 In some cases, especially with student lettings, it can be a long time between signing for a property and moving into it the following year.
 You should always make sure you have copies of the relevant paperwork, and you might even need to update your contact details with your landlord or agency if you’ve had a new phone in the last year or so.
-You should also bear in mind that some tenancy agreements ban things like smoking or lighting candles in the property, so read up on the small print when you move in.
+You should also bear in mind that some occupation contracts ban things like smoking or lighting candles in the property, so read up on the small print when you move in.